An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Non-centred decomposition of model parameters

+Generally a \textbf{non-centred parametrisation} has a curvature-reducing effect on the geometry of the \textbf{posterior joint probability distribution} in a high-dimensional \textbf{parameter space} to the extent of improving both the numerical stability and the convergence rate of the \textbf{HMC sampling algorithm}; cf. \href{https://mc-stan.org/docs/stan-users-guide/reparameterization.html}{Stan User’s Guide (v2.30)}~\ct[Sec.~25.7]{sta2022c}.
+This will lead to significantly fewer (or even no) divergent transitions in the MCMC simulations using Stan.

+In the examples to follow, we will not make use of the possibility of introducing non-trivial group predictors and so we choose $l = 1$ and set $\boldsymbol{u} = (1, 1, \ldots, 1)$ (with $k+1$ ``ones'' in total).
+For the performance of MCMC simulations with Stan for correlated varying effects models, the \R{} code that specifies the available \textbf{quantitative--empirical data} needs to be supplemented as shown in~\ref{lst:stanloadml} in order to pass on to the HMC sampler the additional information given for these cases.

-We now turn to take a look at fitting to adequate empirical data specific MCMC simulated {\bf varying-intercept} extensions of the four classes of generalised linear models we presented in Secs.~\ref{sec:linreg} to~\ref{sec:poisreg}, using JAGS in \R{} for their implementation.
-Again, the models so obtained need to be subjected to dedicated {\bf sensitivity analyses} as to meaningful choices of {\bf prior probability distributions}, and to critical {\bf posterior predictive checks}.
+We now turn to take a look at fitting to adequate \textbf{quantitative--empirical data} specific MCMC simulated \textbf{correlated varying effects} extensions of the five classes of \textbf{GLMs} we presented in Secs.~\ref{sec:linreg} to~\ref{sec:expreg}, using Stan in \R{} for their implementation.
+Again, the fitted \textbf{statistical models} so obtained need to be subjected to dedicated \textbf{sensitivity analyses} as to meaningful choices of \textbf{prior probability distributions}, and to rigorous \textbf{posterior predictive checks}.